AlanYeh00/AlanYeh00/README.md

 ---
 ### About Me
 Hi, my name is Sung Yu, but you can just call me Alan.
 I’m an international student from Taiwan and recently graduated from Loyola University Chicago with a degree in Computer Science.
 Before switching to CS, I majored in Mechanical Engineering in Taiwan, which gives me a unique perspective when tackling technical challenges.
-Currently, I’m on the lookout for internship opportunities across the U.S. and am excited to dive into new fields and learn as much as I can.
+Currently, I’m on the lookout for job opportunities across the U.S. and am excited to dive into new fields and learn as much as I can.

 ---
 ### EDUCATION